thomassuedbroecker/gitops-app-of-apps/README.md

 This is an example to setup an [app-of-apps pattern in ArgoCD](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

-The readme is organized in th following sections:
+The readme is organized in the following sections:

 1. Simplified architecture overview
 2. Understand the `"app-of-apps"` Argo CD configuration for the example